 13. Cancun, Mexico

 Cancun is about so much more than just the beach parties and abundant beach resorts: it’s also where you’ll have some of the best opportunities for reeling in a massive sailfish.
-The peak season for sailfish runs from March through May, but the light-tackle and fly-fishing enthusiast also have plenty of shots of hooking up.
+The peak season for sailfish runs from March through May, but the light-tackle and fly-fishing enthusiasts also have plenty of shots of hooking up.

 Cancun’s waters are best known for its dolphin (not the mammal), black-fin tuna, and of course, wahoo, which are found near the deep banks and reefs.
 You can also try your luck at the flats around Isla Blanca as you cast your lines with the hopes of scoring some baby tarpon, bonefish, and sea trout.